fastlane/github-actions/communicate-on-pull-request-merged/README.md

-# Pull Request Release Lifecycle
+# Communicate on pull request merged

-An action for adding comments and labels to a pull request during the release lifecycle (code changes merged and released).
+An action for adding comments and labels to a pull request which is merged.

 # Usage